hguangshuai/Imped_spec/README.md

-# Impedance and Admittance Calculations
+# Impedance analysis for EIS sample and Piezoelectric materials

-This repository focuses on various calculations related to **Impedance (Z)**, **Admittance (Y)**, **EIS fitting** (Electrochemical Impedance Spectroscopy), and **piezoelectric effects**.
+This repository focuses on various calculations related to **Impedance (Z)**, **Admittance (Y)**, **EIS fitting** (Electrochemical Impedance Spectroscopy), and **piezoelectric effects**(Electromechanical Impedance).
 The code implements key concepts in impedance analysis and provides tools for analyzing data, particularly in circuits and materials where such phenomena are observed.

 ## Key Concepts